Login or Register to make a submission.

 Authors are requested to submit their papers electronically by using online manuscript submission available at http://aseestant.ceon.rs/index.php/jomb/.
 This site will guide authors stepwise through the submission process.

-The complete manuscript, including enclosures should be prepared according to instructions given in this section.
+The complete manuscript, including enclosures, should be prepared according to the instructions given in this section.
 Manuscripts must be written in clear and concise English language.
 The manuscript should be written in the third person avoiding the passive voice.
-Please have your text proofread by an native English speaker before you submit it for consideration.
+Please have your text proofread by a native English speaker before you submit it for consideration.
 Either British or American spelling is acceptable.
 At the proofreading stage, changes other than correction of printer’s errors will be charged to the authors.

-Full length papers and technical reports should have Title Page, Summary, Keywords, List of Abbreviations, Introduction, Materials and Methods, Results, Discussion, Acknowledgements, if available, References, Tables and Figure legends.
+Full length papers and technical reports should have a Title Page, Summary, Keywords, List of Abbreviations, Introduction, Materials and Methods, Results, Discussion, Acknowledgements, if available, References, Tables, and Figure legends.

 Short communications and case reports should be subdivided into Summary, Keywords, List of Abbreviations, and a single section of main text without headings.
 Experimental procedures should be described in legends to figures or footnotes to tables.
-Acknowledgements and References should be presented as in full length papers.
+Acknowledgments and References should be presented as in full-length papers.

 Letters to the editor are arranged like short communications but without a Summary.